 Exam eligibility:

-• Bachelor’s degree in any discipline.
+- Bachelor’s degree in any discipline from a recognised university

 Exam Pattern:

-• Personality test (interview)
+- Personality test (interview) carries 100 marks

 Approach:

-• Understand the syllabus well.
+- Understand the syllabus well

-• Reliable study material and resources.
+- Reliable study material and resources

-• Realistic study plan
+- Realistic study plan

-• Regular revision
+- Regular revision

 6. Railway Recruitment Board Junior Engineer (RRB JE)

-RRB conducts an exam to recruit junior engineers in Indian railways.
+RRB conducts an exam to recruit junior engineers in Indian Railways.
 Being a competitive exam, it also offers several perks and benefits.
 After a long wait, this year RRB has released vacancies for technical positions.
 The exam dates are supposed to be released soon.
 The junior engineers are responsible for maintenance and supervision of technical aspects for various departments.

 Exam eligibility:

-• Aspirants must be a citizen of India.
+- Aspirants must be citizens of India

 Exam pattern:

-• CBT stage 1
+- CBT stage 1 has 100 questions

-• CBT stage 2
+- CBT stage 2 includes 150 questions

-• Medical examination and document verification
+- Medical examination and document verification

 Approach:

-• Reliable study material and resources.
+- Reliable study material and resources

-• Create and follow the study plan.
+- Create and follow the study plan

-• Focusing on building a strong foundation.
+- Focus on building a strong foundation

-• Time management and accuracy while attempting the questions.
+- Time management and accuracy while attempting the questions

-• Focusing on core engineering disciplines.
+- Focus on core engineering disciplines

 7. State Engineering Services (SES) Exam